C-Undritz/Pattern-Spiel/TESTING.md

 </p>

 ## W3C Markup Validation:
-Tested each page through validation by direct input:

-* index.html: No errors or warnings to show.
+* ### index.html: No errors or warnings to show.
-* instructions.html: No errors or warnings to show.
+* ### instructions.html: No errors or warnings to show.
-* contact.html: No errors or warnings to show.
+* ### contact.html: No errors or warnings to show.
-* highscores.html: No errors or warnings to show.
+* ### highscores.html: No errors or warnings to show.

-## JS Lint:
+## JS Hint:
+* ### script_hs.js: No feedback received.
+* ### script_cf.js:
+    * One undefined variable - line 17: 'emailjs'.
+    * One unused variable - line 16: 'sendMail'.

+        These are required for the EmailJS service to work and have been implemented as required.
+Therefore no action taken to address this feedback.

+* ### script.js:
+    * #### Three warnings: All stated:
+        * 'Expected an assignment or function and instead saw an expression'.

+        This was for lines 778, 779 and 881 which are all instances, and the only instances, of the use ternary operators.
+These were previously if-else statements but were changed to reduce the code.

+        Researching this, an article was found [here](http://linterrors.com/js/expected-an-assignment-or-function-call) that stated that *'this error is raised to highlight a piece of useless and unnecessary code.
+The code will work as expected but since a lone floating expression has no effect on anything there is no point in it being there at all'*.
+It also explained that JSHint can be made to ignore this warning.
+Therefore as these operators are needed, this warning was noted but no action taken.

+    * #### 11 unused variables.
+These are:
+        * selectDifficulty
+        * setDifficultyVariables
+        * gridSizeSelection
+        * colourNumberSelection
+        * viewTimerSelection
+        * addColour
+        * checkCompletion
+        * patternCompareComputer
+        * displayHighScore
+        * saveHighScore
+        * playAgain

+        These are all functions and have been highlighted as these are the only functions are called by 'onclick' event attributes that are written in HTML within template literals within other functions in the same JS file.
+There are no onclick events coded within the HTML files.

+        It is appreciated that the CI course material did state that event listeners should be used where ever possible to prevent code mixing and event listeners have been used in my code where it is appropriate.
+However in these 11 instances it was considered that the onclick event attribute offered the more elegant solution.
+Therefore no action taken to address these this time.

 ## Website Performance: